-This techniuq is used for crochet and knitting projects is a method of adding a new ball of yarn when you run out or want to use a different color that creates a knot-free join.
-This minimizes the number of ends to weave in and makes for a clean color transition.
+This technique is used for crochet and knitting projects, and is a method of adding a new ball of yarn when you run out or want to use a different color.
+The benefit is that it creates a knot-free join which can minimize the number of ends to weave in, plus is makes for a clean color transition.

 To be completely honest, I use it very little.
-However, it’s still a great technique to know.
+However, it’s still a very interesting technique to know.

 put it to use